Letter from U.S. Postal Inspection Service

-If you go into the trap of contacting the Justice Department, the FBI, or US Postal Service or anyone else listed as a contact in your investigation, your words will be recorded and any statements you make that amounts to an admission or self-incrimination (or a lie) can be held against you in a court of law.
+If you go into the trap of contacting the Justice Department, the FBI, US Postal Service, or anyone else listed as a contact in your investigation, your words will be recorded and any statements you make that amount to an admission or self-incrimination (or a lie) can be held against you in a court of law.
 Again, do not call the government yourself!

 - Lying or withholding information when talking to federal law enforcement is a federal felony!

-- Don’t talk to the government without an experienced attorney
+- Don’t talk to the government without first finding the best attorney

-Further, unbeknown to most people (including most lawyers that don’t practice federal criminal law or who do not routinely work with the DEA or the FBI), any conversation you may have with a federal agent is subject to a statute located at 18 U.S.C. to 1001.
+Further, unbeknown to most people (including lawyers who don’t practice federal criminal law or who do not routinely work with the DEA or the FBI), any conversation you may have with a federal agent is subject to a statute located at 18 U.S.C. to 1001.
 By virtue of the statute, anything that you misrepresent, lie about, fail to disclose, withhold, or downplay in a conversation with a federal official such as a DEA or FBI agent constitutes a federal felony subject to up to five years in federal prison.
-In this context, you should be smart enough to not believe a federal agent pressuring you or reassuring you or promising you that “you are not in trouble” if you come clean, if you help them with their investigation.
-Well, their investigation is targeted at you!
-Unfortunately, while you can be prosecuted for lying to a federal agent, federal agents, on the other hand, they do have a right to lie to you.
+In this context, you should be smart enough to not believe a federal agent pressuring you or reassuring you or promising you that “you are not in trouble” if you come clean or help them with their investigation.
+Their investigation is targeted at you!
+Unfortunately, while you can be prosecuted for lying to a federal agent, federal agents, on the other hand, have the right to lie to you.
 And make no mistake: in order to trick you, to make you chatty, to make you talk, they will lie to you.
 That’s part of their investigative strategies and an easy way to secure admissions and incriminations to be used for subsequent prosecutions.